metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet.rst

 workflow has been defined, different drivers can be added to execute the workflow and record data.

-This chapter serves as reference for all the PET tools and features.
+This chapter serves as a reference for all the PET tools and features.
 The :ref:`pet_tutorial` chapter offers an example of building a PET workflow, executing it, and analysing the results.